OICR/softeng-blog/_posts/chang_wang/2017-04-17-Using-AngularJS-components-directives-in-React.md

     />
   )
 }
+{% endraw %}
 ```

 ## Summary

 It's always a difficult decision on whether, when, and how to migrate from a framework.
-For those that have started or are about to begin, I hope this is article will help ease and complete that transition.
+For those that have started or are about to begin, I hope this article will help ease and complete that transition.

 If you've read this far, consider following me on [Medium](https://medium.com/@cheapsteak/latest) or tweet at me [@CheapSteak](https://twitter.com/CheapSteak)

 You might also be interested in my article on [Migrating a legacy frontend build system to Webpack](http://softeng.oicr.on.ca/chang_wang/2017/01/03/Legacy-Build-Tool-Migration/) and [Quick and Dirty tricks for debugging Javascript](https://medium.com/@cheapsteak/quick-and-dirty-tricks-for-debugging-javascript-d0e911c3afa), or perhaps [Animations with ReactTransitionGroup](https://medium.com/p/animations-with-reacttransitiongroup-4972ad7da286)

+Thanks to [Ben Hare](https://twitter.com/hare_ben), [Dusan Andric](https://twitter.com/andricDu), [Jeffrey Burt](https://twitter.com/jephuff) and [Francois Gerthoffert](https://twitter.com/fgerthoffert) for proofreading and feedback 😄

 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>